slashk/slashk.github.com/_posts/2012-02-21-revisit-openstack-architecture-diablo.markdown

 * Dashboard (["Horizon"](http://horizon.openstack.org/)) provides a modular web-based user interface for all the OpenStack services.
 * Identity (["Keystone"](http://keystone.openstack.org/)) provides authentication and authorization for all the OpenStack services.
 It also provides a service catalog of services within a particular deployment.

-These two projects provide additional infrastructure to support the original three projects.
+These new projects provide additional infrastructure to support the original three projects.

 # Conceptual Architecture